FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 Cmhlr. Ó Ceallaigh noted that, in its present condition, the site was unsightly and

-presented health and safety issues.---
+presented health and safety issues.
+---
 **REPLY**:

 The Council understands that An Bord Pleanala decision on the Horizon